ashutoshmjain/gita/src/prologue.md

 > by doing which, he dictated this work according to his engagement.

-It was the tipping point, when humanity embraced a new medium for the knowledge — text - for communication and preservation.
+It was the tipping point, when humanity embraced a new medium for the knowledge — text - for both communication and preservation.

-# A `Writing` Revolution
+---

 `Mathura` was the geographic center of `Bharata` — old India.
 It was also the center of mass adoption of the `written-word`. `Mahabharta` was scribed in eighteen `Parvas` (books).
 Even if it wasn't a divine "intervention", scribing such an immense scripture at that time, was no less than a divine grace.